parkedtruck/TalkMaze/README.md

 # TalkMaze
-basic csv survey response analysis for TalkMaze Inc. in Python3 **DEBATE surveys only; SPEECH survey needs its own program
+basic csv survey response analysis for TalkMaze Inc. in Python3 **DEBATE surveys only; SPEECH survey needs its own program **TODO lowercase options; merge w end coln's when input not in list